In which the Carlyle Club makes a French connection.

 “Those rights are absolute and whatever crimes PM has committed, he cannot be returned to face the highly likely prospect of torture and execution without trial,” he ruled.

 Ha!
 That’s a good one, Mr. Justice Archer.
-Now I guess we hang him?
+Now we hang him, right?
+Oh, you were being serious.
+Well, I suppose we can just hang you too.

-The Telegraph would later report that a Sudanese war criminal, “who belonged to a brutal militia that killed thousands of people,” “is living rent-free in a large house in the Midlands.”
+The Telegraph (2012) also reports that a Sudanese war criminal, “who belonged to a brutal militia that killed thousands of people,” “is living rent-free in a large house in the Midlands.”
 Although a television interview “brought him to the attention of the Border Agency’s war crimes unit, he has not been removed from Britain because it would infringe his human rights.”
 Of course it would.

 In the pages of the reliably egregious New York Times (2012), law professor Daniel Kanstroom musters considerable outrage over the prospect of removing foreign invaders who also commit additional crimes.
-See if you can spot any terms from the Progressive metapolitical dictionary.
+See if you can spot any “bias language” from the progressive metapolitical dictionary.

-Oh, no. We’ve been deporting foreign invaders “even for” additional crimes.
+Oh, no: we’ve been deporting foreign invaders even for committing additional crimes.

 Before 1996, deportation was a comparatively small enterprise, with safeguards that allowed judges to exercise compassion and recognize rehabilitation.
 Since then, one of history’s most open societies has developed a huge, costly, harsh and often arbitrary system of expulsion.
 Between 2001 and 2010, more than one million people were deported from the United States because of post-entry criminal conduct.